Hasan-aga/hasan-aga.github.io/_posts/2022-03-29-five-reasons-to-love-fish.md

 ## 2. Syntax Highlighting

-FISH interperts the command line as it is typed and highlights potential errors such as non-existing commands.
-It also highlights parenthesisi or quotes
+FISH interprets the command line as it is typed and highlights potential errors such as non-existing commands.
+It also highlights parentheses or quotes

 ![syntax-parenthesis.gif](/assets/syntax-parenthesis.gif)